tgb20/tgb20.github.io/chickentoothinfo/index.md

 ### Why FIRST only?

 Chicken Tooth is designed to improve the Rooster Teeth iPad experience and I do not wish to take revenue from Rooster Teeth.
-I cannot serve their ads, so I require every use of Chicken Tooth to have a paying FIRST membership.
+I cannot serve their ads, so I require every user of Chicken Tooth to have a paying FIRST membership.

 ### How do I request a feature?